orlamadden/personafy/README.md

 - Register and user login was adapted from this [repo](https://github.com/MiroslavSvec/DCD_lead/blob/master/app.py)
 - Logout user was adapted from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session#:~:text=There%20is%20no%20way%20to,session%20dictionary%20will%20get%20erased.&text=I%20use%20session%20like%20this%20with%20flask%2C%20it%20does%20work.)
 - Dropdown on hover from this [Stack Overflow post](https://stackoverflow.com/questions/42183672/how-to-implement-a-navbar-dropdown-hover-in-bootstrap-v4)
+- Clear session cache on logout was used from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session)

 ### Media
 - The photos used in this site were obtained from ...